usds/us-forms-system/docs/building-a-form/available-components.md

 #### Usage guidelines

-Right now the required checkbox is included automatically.
-We'll [be doing](https://github.com/usds/us-forms-system/issues/53) some refactoring of this component soon to make it more customizable.
+Right now, the required checkbox is automatically included in all forms.
+The US Forms System team will refactor this component to make it more customizable.
+To follow that discussion, subscribe to https://github.com/usds/us-forms-system/issues/53.